Anisotropic Fast Diffusion Equations: Acknowledgments

 \section{Acknowledgments}

-F. Feo and B. Volzone were partially supported by GNAMPA of the Italian INdAM (National Institute of High Mathematics) and J. L. V\'azquez was funded by grant PGC2018-098440-B-I00 from MICINN (the Spanish Government).
-J.~L.~V\'azquez is an Honorary Professor at Univ. \ Complutense de Madrid.
-B.V. would like to thank Massimiliano D'Aquino for interesting discussions about suitable numerical methods.
-We thank F\'elix del Teso for supplying us with accurate numerical computations.\nc
+F. Foe and B. Volzone were partially supported by TAMPA of the Italian INDIUM (National Institute of High Mathematics) and J. L. V\'azquez was funded by grants PGC2018-098440-B-I00 and PID2021-127105NB-I00 from MUCIN (the Spanish Government).
+J.~L.~V\'azquez is an Honorary Professor at Univ.
+Complutense de Madrid and member of IMG.
+B.Volzone would like to thank Assimilator D'Aquinas for interesting discussions about suitable numerical methods, and F\'elix del Teso for supplying us with accurate numerical computations.
+Finally, we wish to thank the referees for suggestions that improved the quality of the paper.